Skip to main content

 Which Features Cost the Most to Build?

-Custom reporting dashboards ($20,000-$40,000): Drag-and-drop chart builders, date-range filtering, export to PDF or CSV, scheduled email reports.
+Custom reporting dashboards: Drag-and-drop chart builders, date-range filtering, export to PDF or CSV, scheduled email reports.
 The expensive part is not drawing the charts.
 Recharts and Apache ECharts already do that for you.
 It's the query builder underneath, the thing that quietly turns a user's visual filters into database queries without opening you up to SQL injection or grinding to a halt the moment someone points it at a big dataset.

-Multi-tenant architecture ($20,000-$35,000): Tenant isolation, data partitioning, per-tenant customization for branding and feature flags, and background jobs that always know which tenant they belong to.
+Multi-tenant architecture: Tenant isolation, data partitioning, per-tenant customization for branding and feature flags, and background jobs that always know which tenant they belong to.
 Get this wrong and you'll burn more money cleaning up data leaks than you ever spent building the thing.
 PostgreSQL row-level security is your best friend here.
 Lean on it early.

-Payment processing with Stripe ($10,000-$20,000): Subscription management, metered billing, invoice generation, promo codes, upgrade and downgrade flows, retry logic for failed payments, and webhook handling that ties all of it together.
+Payment processing with Stripe: Subscription management, metered billing, invoice generation, promo codes, upgrade and downgrade flows, retry logic for failed payments, and webhook handling that ties all of it together.
 Stripe's API is genuinely excellent.
 The edge cases are what get you.
 Prorated refunds.
 Mid-cycle plan changes.
 Tax calculation.
 They pile up faster than anyone ever budgets for.

 How Much Does SaaS Infrastructure Cost at Scale?

 The cost most founders forget to count: third-party SaaS tools.
-Email sending runs $20-$90/month on SendGrid.
-Error tracking is $26-$80 on Sentry.
-Then analytics on Mixpanel ($28-$100).
-Customer support on Intercom ($74-$300).
-Monitoring on Datadog ($15-$100).
-Stack all of that together and you're looking at another $200-$700/month on top of your infrastructure, and it only climbs as you grow.
+Email sending on SendGrid.
+Error tracking on Sentry.
+Then analytics on Mixpanel, customer support on Intercom, monitoring on Datadog.
+Each one looks small on its own, and each bills on a different axis, per seat or per event or per host.
+Stack them together and the total rivals your infrastructure line, and it only climbs as you grow.

 Is In-House or Augmented Team Cheaper for SaaS?

-In-house team cost for SaaS (4-person team): one senior full-stack developer at $215K-$290K, a mid-level developer at $140K-$180K, a frontend developer in that same $140K-$180K band, and a QA engineer at $100K-$140K.
-Add it up.
-That's $595,000-$790,000 a year.
-Then layer on recruiting ($15-25K per hire) and onboarding, which eats 4-6 weeks before a developer is actually shipping useful work.
+What sets the in-house number (4-person team): seniority mix drives most of it.
+One senior full-stack developer anchors the architecture, a mid-level developer and a frontend developer carry delivery, and a QA engineer holds the release gate.
+On top of salary you carry recruiting fees per hire and onboarding, which eats 4-6 weeks before a developer is actually shipping useful work.
 And the plain risk that a hire just doesn't stick.
 Roughly 30% of senior engineering hires walk inside 12 months.

 There's a real trade-off here, and we won't pretend there isn't.
 In-house teams build deeper institutional knowledge.
 They're in the all-hands, the hallway conversations, the messy product brainstorms.
 Once you've hit product-market fit and you're scaling your core product, that presence genuinely matters.
 But for the first 12-18 months, while you're iterating fast, burning runway, and pivoting on whatever users just told you, a dedicated team's speed and cost advantage is tough to argue against.